psychesystems/psyche.systems/research.markdown

 <h2>Projects</h2>

-Projects that our members are involved in.
+Projects our members lead on.

 {% for project in site.projects %}
   {% if project.resource %}